 Every day for the next six months

-- Run cold water at full velocity from a faucet each morning for 5 minutes.
+- Run cold water at full velocity from a faucet each morning for five minutes.

 Lead in Drinking Water Test Kit

 Call 311 or fill in this online form to request a free lead test kit.
 Assistance is available in multiple languages.